Diving in Statia

 Most of Statia’s culture is derived from its extensive and important place in Caribbean maritime history.
 Carnival, which takes place in July on Statia, is an island-wide party, featuring Calypso competitions, parades, jump ups and the final burning of King Momo.
 Unique to Statia, the island celebrates Statia-America Day, which commemorates the day in 1776 when Statia became the first nation to recognize and salute the American flag.
 Emancipation Day brings the entire island together to celebrate with local food and drinks.
-In addition, the Queen’s Birthday, which celebrates former Queen Juliana, is an island-wide celebration with picnics, sports and cultural events.
+In addition, the King's Birthday, which is an island-wide celebration with picnics, sports and cultural events.

 Electricity, Phone and Internet Access

 Electricity in Statia is 110 volts, 60 cycles, so no adapter will be needed for US visitors.
 The country code for Statia is 599 and direct dial service is fast and clear.
 Check with your service provider for long distance/roaming information and costs.
 Some hotels offer WiFi.